-PI 1.2 .2 There are well defined and effe ective harvest control rules (HCR s) in place Scorir ng Issue SG 60 SG 80 SG 100 а HCRs de sign and application 1 I Guide post Generally understood HCRs are in place or available that are expected to reduce the exploitation rate as the point of recruitment impairment (PRI) is approached.
+PI 1.2.2 There are well defined and effective harvest control rules (HCRs) in place Scorin ig Issue SG 60 SG 80 SG 100 a HCRs des ign and application Guide post Generally understood HCRs are in place or available that are expected to reduce the exploitation rate as the point of recruitment impairment (PRI) is approached.
 Well defined HCRs are in place that ensure that the exploitation rate is reduced as the PRI is approached, are expected to keep the stock fluctuating around a target level consistent with (or above) MSY, or for key LTL species a level consistent with ecosystem needs.
 The HCRs are expected to keep the stock fluctuating at or above a target level consistent with MSY, or another more appropriate level taking into account the ecological role of the stock, most of the time.
 Met?
-Yes Yes Yes a b c d .
-BLIM = 0 .
-FTAR = 0 H = BMSY, 0.4BMSY, 0.8FMSY, .1FMSY. which target i was compl t exploitatio , 15-07 & 16-06 tasked the SCRS v with evaluating candidate HCRs t are outlined in ICCAT Rec 16-06, - 0 n rates and exploitation rate redu 7 and the following control paran a .
-The bior sustaina n rates and exploitation rate redu 7 and the following control paran nass threshold level (BTHRESH) is ble yield (BTHRESH = BMSY). neters apply: equal to the biomass able to de The form of the HCR is liver the maximum .
-The bior sustaina .
-A fishing n rates and exploitation rate redu 7 and the following control paran nass threshold level (BTHRESH) is neters apply: equal to the biomass able to de o 80% of FMSY (FTAR = 0.8FMS The form of the HCR is liver the maximum a b The H .
-The bior sustaina .
-A fishing stock sta n rates and exploitation rate redu 7 and the following control paran nass threshold level (BTHRESH) is ble yield (BTHRESH = BMSY). neters apply: equal to the biomass able to de o 80% of FMSY (FTAR = 0.8FMS level (BTHRESH).
+Yes Yes Yes a. b. c. d. .
+BLIM = 0 FTAR = 0 H = BMSY, .4BMSY, .8FMSY, .1FMSY. which target was completer was completer was completer was completer was been substanted by the second sec 15-07 & 16-06 tasked the SCRS v eted in 2017.
+HCR specifications a n rates and exploitation rate redu 7 and the following control paran are outlined in ICCAT Rec 16-06, uctions as the PRI is approached. and Rec 17-04 and specifies a. b nass threshold level (BTHRESH) is ble yield (BTHRESH = BMSY). mortality target corresponding t b .
+A fishing ble yield (BTHRESH = BMSY). o 80% of FMSY (FTAR = 0.8FMS The H .
+A fishing stock sta CR intends 1 ble yield (BTHRESH = BMSY). mortality target corresponding t o 80% of FMSY (FTAR = 0.8FMS level (BTHRESH).
 MSY level.
-Because the HCR is w The form of the HCR is liver the maximum Y) will be applied when the be scientifically sound and robust to uncertainty (Merino et al 2017).
-Thus, the interim HCR adopted by the Commission in 2017 that led to a TAC of 33,600 t had a robust scientific basis.
-The working group completed considerable work in 2018 based on the MSE framework and there is an extensive workplan to improve the MSE framework used in the evaluation of HCRs based on the recommendations of the external review.
-As the probability of the stock currently being in the green area of the Kobe plot (not overfished and not undergoing overfishing, F<FMSY and B>BMSY) is 98.4%, the probability of being in the yellow area (overfished, B<BMSY) is 1.6%, and the probability of being in the red area (overfished and undergoing overfishing, F>FMSY and B<BMSY) is 0% (ICCAT, 2020), it can be concluded that the HCR is expected to keep the stock fluctuating at or above a target level consistent with MSY.
-We note North Atlantic albacore tuna is not a key LTL species and therefore MSY is considered to be an ecologically appropriate target level, most of the time.
-Also, ICCAT has initiated development of an ecosystem report card to monitor the ecological impacts of fisheries on the Atlantic ecosystem which in time may provide insights into the ecological role of albacore in the Atlantic ocean.
+Because the HCR is w Y) will be applied when the